tylertitsworth/5th-age-srd/Classes/Paladin.md

 Increase the damage reduction to your level + 5.

+#### Hammering Smite

-**Hammering Smite (Smite Power):** Reroll all natural 1s and 2s on the damage dice with your Smite Evil.
+Reroll all natural 1s and 2s on the damage dice with your Smite Evil.
 This applies to all damage dice, not just the extra damage.

 ---